taatuut/mongeoexperts/README.md

 3. 'Automate it'

-To create your own two continously running 'microservices' we will run the above Python scripts in the most simple automated way.
+To create your own two continously running 'microservices' we will kick-off the above Python scripts in the most simple automated way right from the command line in a terminal.

 * To load data continuously run the following command in a terminal, and make sure to replace the connection string with your own first:
-*

 `while :; do echo $(date); python create_grid.py | mongoimport --uri mongodb+srv://<user>:<pass>@yourserver.at.mongodb.net/test --collection gridder --jsonArray; sleep 15; done`

-NOTE: this command does not use the `--drop` parameter so it keeps adding new documents to the `gridder` collection in the `test` database every 15 seconds as long as the command runs
+NOTE: this command does not use the `--drop` parameter anymore so it keeps adding new documents to the `gridder` collection in the `test` database every 15 seconds as long as the command runs

 * To query continuously run the following command in another terminal:

 `while :; do echo $(date); python query_grid.py; sleep 30; done`

-Note: you should already have added your own Atlas connection string for Python to the `query_grid.py` script in Step 2, and running this command returns a growing result set every 30 seconds (growing becasue more and more data is added over time)
+Note: you should already have added your own Atlas connection string for Python to the `query_grid.py` script in Step 2, and running this command returns a growing result set every 30 seconds that matches the spatial filter (growing because more and more data is loaded over time)

 <TODO: image VS with two terminals split>